MINI Electric: Living with it

 Did a short range and limited three-door practicality taint our time with the MINI Electric?

-Final Report: More than just a runabout
+Report 4: More than just a runabout

 Those who drive electric cars know there are plenty of variables that can affect a given model’s projected range.
 Everything from ambient temperature to driving style, right through to heater usage and even tyre pressures – small things can make a big difference to how far you can go.